Teaching and Learning Resources on Generative AI

 Privacy Considerations, Specifically with ChatGPT

-When faculty are designing learning activities for courses, keep in mind the only GenAI app ITS supports is Google's Gemini App, as well as Gemini powered NotebookLM, both of which have enterprise-grade data protection.
+When faculty are designing learning activities for courses, keep in mind the only GenAI app ITS supports is Google's Gemini App, as well as Gemini powered NotebookLM and Gems–all three have enterprise-grade data protection.

 ITS does not currently engage in a contract with OpenAI (or other entities) to "License" ChatGPT for the College due to its prohibitive enterprise cost.
 ITS normally covers things like protecting FERPA data as part of the process of entering into contracts with vendors.
 Therefore, the various terms and policies on OpenAI's website will apply to faculty AND students on an individual basis.
 Therefore, if faculty want to require students create a ChatGPT account (or another similar platform), faculty should not only inform students of the limitations of such platforms (i.e., they can provide inaccurate or biased information, fabricated quotes, etc.) but also potential data privacy concerns.
 Everyone who chooses to create an account should review the terms and privacy policy to fully understand the provisions permitting the sharing of information.
 It is important to note that there is no recognition of potential FERPA data being entered into the system, so, therefore, there are no precautions being taken to keep that data confidential nor identifying data in that fashion.